aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

 Let's unpack what happened:

 1. We defined a dictionary of terms to look for, in the form `{'label': list of terms}`.
-2. We declared a SpaCy pipeline, and add the `eds.matcher` component.
+2. We declared a spaCy pipeline, and add the `eds.matcher` component.
 3. We applied the pipeline to the texts...
 4. ... and explored the extracted entities.